 1. Gules, a cross formy Argent (for Volyn);

-2. Azure, the sun in splendour accompanied in chief with a cross couped,
+2. Azure, the sun in splendour accompanied in chief with a cross couped, all Or (for Podolsk);

 3. Argent, an eagle crowned displayed Sable, holding behind the back in the sinister claws a long cross tilted bendwise Or (for Chernigov).